 Employers and agents who require assistance to understand the definitions for these target groups can check the federal website.

 - To determine whether an applicant appears to fall into an eligible target group for the tax credit; AND

-- To formally request that a State Workforce Agency (SWA) - in this case the Maryland State Department of Labor, Licensing, and Regulation (DLLR) - certify the applicant’s eligibility.
+- To formally request that a State Workforce Agency (SWA) - in this case the Maryland Department of Labor - certify the applicant’s eligibility.
 This form should be presented to the employer on the day of the applicant’s job offer, interview, or prior to the interview.

-Individual Characteristics Form (9061) - (for job seekers served by a SWA or where the process is initiated by the employer): This form is used in conjunction with the Prescreening Notice & Certification Request form to determine tax credit eligibility and request certification from DLLR.
+Individual Characteristics Form (9061) - (for job seekers served by a SWA or where the process is initiated by the employer): This form is used in conjunction with the Prescreening Notice & Certification Request form to determine tax credit eligibility and request certification from the Maryland Department of Labor.
 Documentation supporting the individual’s eligibility must be submitted before this form can be processed and final certification issued.

-IRS Form 9175 must be used for the Long-Term Unemployed
+IRS Form 9175 can be used for the Long-Term Unemployed

 Directions for completing these forms can be found on the federal website.